Simple guide to GDPR compliance & data destruction

 GDPR awareness & data protection policy

-Everyone in your organisation should be made aware of the new regulations.
-Your data protection policy should be updated for the GDPR and the importance of adhering to the policy reinforced.
-The risks of not complying should be highlighted to decision makers in your organisation.
+Everyone in your organisation should be made aware of the regulations.
+Your data protection policy should include GDPR and the importance of adhering to the policy reinforced.
+The risks of not complying should be highlighted to decision-makers in your organisation.

 Data processing audit

-Consider what data you hold, where it came from, how and when it’s updated and how long you hold it.
-Are you recording data consent from individuals and what permissions you have for that data, can you remove data at someone’s request.
+Consider what data you hold, where it came from, how and when it’s updated, and how long you hold it.
+Are you recording data consent from individuals?
+What permissions do you have for that data, and can you remove data at someone’s request?

 Both electronic and paper documents need to be considered.